Fantomex: Publication history

 Fantomex debuted in New X-Men #128 (August 2002), and was created by Grant Morrison and Igor Kordey.

 In July 2013, Marvel announced the character's first solo series, Fantomex MAX, written by Andrew Hope, and illustrated by Shawn Crystal.
 The series does not take place in current Marvel continuity, and the character is not affiliated with any other Marvel characters.
 In this series, the character of Fantomex is a more literal take on the Diabolik character, with a storyline less influenced by traditional superhero plots, skewing more towards the concepts of intrigue and adventure.
 Issue #1 debuted on October 2, 2013.

 Fantomex then made sporadic guest appearances with the X-Men until October 2010 when he has a permanent member of the new Uncanny X-Force with Rick Remender and Jerome Opeña as the creative team.
-That series ran for 35 issues and explored Fantomex's background and developed his character.
-Fantomex then was added to the short-lived X-Force vol. 4, which only lasted 15 issues.
+This series ran for 35 issues and explored Fantomex's background and developed his character.
+Fantomex then was added to the short-lived X-Force vol. 4, which lasted 15 issues.
 Fantomex returned to the X-Men in The Uncanny X-Men vol. 4 in issues #8–18.
 Fantomex's was added to the roster of the fourth volume of Astonishing X-Men with his apparent death in issue #6 and final appearance in issue #7.

-In August 2020, Fantomex starred in Giant-Size X-Men: Fantomex #1, a solo one-shot comic.
+In August 2020, Fantomex returned in Giant-Size X-Men: Fantomex #1, a solo one-shot comic.